Flunking Democracy

 For a look at this in practice, think about how students in Parkland reacted to the horrific shooting on their campus.
 They modeled real civics in action.
 It was not serendipity.
 Florida has one of the most comprehensive Civics education programs in the nation according to a state profile by the Education Commission of the States: This includes “being able to identify how students can help improve their school and community (grade 1), evaluating the importance of civic responsibilities in American democracy (grade 5) and analyzing public policy solutions or courses of action to resolve a local, state, or federal issue (high school)”.

-California’s new History-Social Science/Civics framework changes how civics should be taught, with a huge emphasis on active learning.
-Yes, content is important.
-But so is analysis, debate, the ability to tell fake news from real news, and providing opportunities to identify problems and create solutions.
+In 2016, California changed its approach to education about civics.
+Rather than a single class at the end of high school, the California History-Social Science/Civics framework is meant to emphasize active learning.
+It involves analysis, debate, the ability to tell fake news from real news, and opportunities to create solutions.
 Take a look at one example of what the new civics learning looks like:

 The Student Votes Campaign encourages students to register and vote.
 Here are some resources you can use: